2009 Procurement Review: Statutes, Regulations, Executive Orders

 charters and to contracts with a substantial

+termination liability.
 DFARS Case 2006-D051

 is an interim rule

-implementing Section 802 of the National Defense
+implementing Section 802 of the NDAA for FY 2008, which places

 limitations on the award of new contracts for lead